It’s All in the Numbers: How VARs Can Calculate Their CPQ’s ROI

 Finally, consider the value of trust in customer relationships.
 Improved accuracy in quotes and the addition of features like delivery tracking and serial number management can enhance the customer experience, and thereby foster trust.
 This trust can lead to future sales, with an estimated 5% increase in revenue due to the stronger customer relationships formed through automation.

-Best Practice Examples for ROI Calculation
+Best Practice Examples for Reseller CPQ ROI Calculation

 To understand the importance of VARs focusing on ROI, we’ve highlighted some examples from our vast experience working closely with VARs: